 If you don’t have a lot of time to devote to the pre-installation process, you’ll want to at least spend time making sure all of your data is backed up properly.

-iPhone 8 iOS 14.1 Problems & Fixes
+iPhone 8 iOS 14.8.1 Problems & Fixes

 The current list of iOS 14 problems includes weird battery drain, crashes, various issues with first and third-party apps, Touch ID issues, Exchange issues, Wi-Fi issues, UI lag, and more.

-If you do run into an issue with the software there’s a very good chance you’ll be able to solve the problem on your own.
+If you do run into an issue with the software, there’s a very good chance you’ll be able to solve the problem on your own.

-If your iPhone 8’s battery life takes a major hit after the move to iOS 14, we have a list of tips that should help you improve battery life going forward.
+If your iPhone 8’s battery life takes a major hit after the move to iOS 14.8.1, we have a list of tips that should help you improve battery life going forward.

 And if you’re running into bad performance (lag, slow download speeds, etc), have a look at our guide to fixing bad iOS 14 performance.

-iOS 14.0.1 Downgrade Open
+iOS 14.8 Downgrade Closed

 If you’re unfamiliar with the downgrade process, take a look at our guide.

-iPhone 8 iOS 14.1 Update: What’s New
+iPhone 8 iOS 14.8.1 Update: What’s New

-If you skipped iOS 14.0.1 you’ll get its bug fixes in your iOS 14.1 update.
+If for some reason you’re still hanging around on the first version of iOS 14, you’ll also get iOS 14.0.1’s bug fixes in your iOS 14.8.1 update.
 Here’s what iOS 14.0.1 fixed: